What is a basic bank account?

 Key tips to protect yourself when choosing online or mobile banking services.

-The holder of an account is the person to whom the funds deposited belong and is responsible for its movement.
+The holder of an account is the person to whom the funds deposited belong and is responsible for movements on it.

 Accounts can be opened on behalf of one or more persons: